Ria424/developers-animatesdk-docs/Top-level_functions_and_methods/configureTool.md

 #### Description

-Function; called when Flash opens and the extensible tool is loaded into the Tools panel.
+Function; Called when Flash opens and the extensible tool is loaded into the Tools panel.
 Use this function to set any information Flash needs to know about the tool.

 #### Example